nhscc/problem-statements/2023/blogpress/blogpress-part-1.md

 "builder".

 > You can come up with any RESTful URL scheme you want.
 You do not have to use
 > the example scheme described above.
+Though remember that the input limits you
+> place on your solution's frontend (like not allowing certain blog names) might
+> not exist in other teams' solutions.

 ## Requirement 10